data-provider/website/website/versioned_docs/version-2.6.0/api-provider.md

 ### `initialStateFromOptions`

 This getter returns the result of the `initialState` option originally defined as an option to the provider.
-It is useful when overwritting the `initialState` getter, because addons can consult the original option and act in consequence.
+It is useful when overwriting the `initialState` getter, because addons can consult the original option and act in consequence.

 ### `emit(eventName, data)`